tuzz/range_splitter/README.md

 ## Usage

 Splits are made as evenly as possible.
-The larger ranges are placed at the beginning of the array.
+The larger ranges are placed at the beginning of the array unless the endianness is changed.

 ```ruby
 require 'range_splitter'